apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 done

 # Check which old packages will be removed using dry run
-breeze release-management clean-old-provider-artifacts --directory . --dry-run
+breeze release-management clean-old-provider-artifacts --directory $(pwd -P) --dry-run

 # Remove those packages
-breeze release-management clean-old-provider-artifacts --directory .
+breeze release-management clean-old-provider-artifacts --directory $(pwd -P)

 # You need to do go to the asf-dist directory in order to commit both dev and release together
 cd ${ASF_DIST_PARENT}/asf-dist